arojit/vulnpilot-mcp/README.md

 By exposing a single, focused [Model Context Protocol (MCP)](https://modelcontextprotocol.io) tool, VulnPilot lets any MCP-compatible client - Claude Desktop, Cursor, VS Code Copilot, and others - query the [OSV.dev](https://osv.dev) database in real time.

-Beyond standard vulnerability scanning, VulnPilot enriches findings with actionable threat intelligence:
+Beyond standard vulnerability scanning, VulnPilot enriches findings with actionable threat intelligence and prioritization:
+- **Triage Priority Engine:** Automatically classifies findings as `IMMEDIATE`, `URGENT`, `HIGH`, or `NORMAL` based on code reachability, dependency scope, and exploit telemetry.
 - **FIRST EPSS Scores:** Real-time probability metrics detailing the likelihood of a vulnerability being exploited in the next 30 days.
 - **CISA KEV Catalog:** Direct indicators flagging if a vulnerability is actively exploited in active cyberattacks or ransomware campaigns.